secrez/cryptoenv/README.md

 Notice that after saving the first encrypted key, for all the others you must use the same password.

+### My app shows the request for password more than one time

+Some app, use child processes.
+If they run more than one child process, the environment does not look decrypted and CryptoEnv makes a new request.

+For example, when you run a script with Hardhat, it first runs a first process to compile the smart contracts, then runs a second process to execute the script.
+In that case, you can just press enter at the first request, and input the password only at the second.

 ### Multiple apps

 Sometimes you have in a repo multiple apps and it is possible that you do not want to share data with them.
 You can filter your variables using RegExp like here: